-Emily Moon is an editorial fellow at Pacific Standard.
+Emily Moon is a staff writer at Pacific Standard.
 Previously she worked at the Chicago Sun-Times and the Herald-Times in Bloomington, Indiana.
 She is a graduate of Northwestern University.

 A new study of major U.S. fracking sites finds that water use per well increased by up to 770 percent from 2011 to 2016.